RSapsford89/a-walk-in-the-park/README.md

 * signup btn should change to better contrasting colour
-*
-* add img alt texts
 * sort out the buttons!
 Colors once highlighted/pressed should not be blue.
-* add table styles if keeping -looks ok in white, but need to scale for mobile
-* get rid of accessiblity card section?

-*
 * overlay first line to the embed video in sm view?
 * semantics need adding/checking
 * are img titles req? y
 * reduce max vp width at large sizes - its too wide!
 * AmIResponsive
 * HTML and CSS validation
-* need a FAVICON!!!
 * cards need hidden descriptive words for accessibility reasons! (distance for the map icon etx)